Shack870/qwen-air-qpu-mcp-lab/README.md

     -> the loop repeats
 ```

-The QPU improves the research loop's candidate selection.
+The Quantum Processing Unit improves the research loop's candidate selection.
 The MacBook remains
 the judge.
 The model remains local.
 The result is a small hybrid quantum
 optimization lab for routed MoE inference.